alpha-yadav/DSA/readme.md

 Remember to handle edge cases, such as empty trees, nodes not present in the tree, and cases where one node is an ancestor of the other.
 The examples above include basic error handling, but you might need to add more robust checks depending on your application.

+#  Graph
+Please provide me with the data or equation you want me to graph.
+I need information like:

+* **Type of graph:**  (e.g., line graph, bar graph, scatter plot, pie chart)
+* **Data:** (e.g., a table of x and y values, a set of categories and their values, an equation)

+For example, you could say:

+* "Graph the equation y = 2x + 1"
+* "Graph a bar chart showing the following data: Apples - 10, Bananas - 15, Oranges - 8"
+* "Graph a scatter plot with the following data points: (1,2), (3,4), (5,6)"

+Once you provide the necessary information, I can help you graph it.
+I can't create visual graphs directly, but I can guide you on how to create one using a graphing tool or describe the graph's characteristics.